What Working Together Looks Like

 **See the section towards the bottom regarding Drawings.

-Step 7: Tattoo Sessions or Tattoo Session Blocks
+Step 7: The Tattoo itself.
+Tattoo Session Blocks or Single Sessions

 Once the project is planned, drawings are underway, and the sessions or Session blocks are scheduled, the tattooing process begins.
 Larger Ancient Marks projects are commonly broken into 2–3 day session blocks instead of scattered single appointments.